Rayansh0071505/DCGANs-OCR-NUMBER/README.md

 jupyter notebook DCGANs_OCR.ipynb
 ```

-Follow the instructions within the notebook for detailed steps on how to use the model for OCR tasks.
+Follow the instructions within the notebook for detailed steps on how to use the model.

 ## Contributing